General Voting Questions

 When in doubt, choose the Mail-In Ballot option.

-What is an Annual Mail-in Ballot?
-Do I need to renew my mail-in ballot request each election?
+Do I need to renew my mail-in or absentee ballot each election?

-The mail-in ballot appliction asks if you wish to be on the Annual Mail-in Ballot list.
+It depends.
+The mail-in & absentee ballot applications asked if you wish to be on the Annual Mail-in Ballot list.

-If you select this option , you will automatically receive a mail in ballot for every election held that same calendar year.
-The following year, you will receive an application to renew your mail-in ballot preference.
-Annual mail-in ballot status does not automatically transfer from year to year.
+If you select this option , you will automatically receive a mail-in/absentee ballot for every election held that same calendar year.
+The following year, you will receive an application to renew your mail-in/absentee ballot preference.
+Annual mail-in/absentee ballot status does not automatically transfer from year to year.

-If you do not select this option, you will need to submit a new application for a mail-in ballot the next time you wish to vote by mail.
+If you did not select this option when you applied for a ballot, you will need to submit a new application for a mail-in/absentee ballot the next time you wish to vote by mail.